MiniProfiler/rack-mini-profiler/README.md

 #### Rails and manual initialization

-In case you need to make sure rack_mini_profiler initialized after all other gems.
-Or you want to execute some code before rack_mini_profiler required.
+In case you need to make sure rack_mini_profiler initialized is after all other gems, or you want to execute some code before rack_mini_profiler required:

 ```ruby
 gem 'rack-mini-profiler', require: false